robindrost/docs-1/docs/web-player.md

 ### CDN

-Livery can be loaded from [unpkg](https://unpkg.com):
+The player can be loaded from [unpkg](https://unpkg.com):

 ```html
 <script src="https://unpkg.com/@liveryvideo/player@x.y.z"></script>
 ```

-?> Replace the version (`x.y.z`) above by the version of the SDK that you wish to use.
+?> Replace the version (`x.y.z`) above by the player version that you wish to use.
 E.g: update to latest stable release periodically.
 Please see the [CHANGELOG](web-player-changelog.md) for details.

 ### NPM

-Or Livery can be installed using NPM:
+Or the player can be installed using NPM:

 ```bash
 npm install @liveryvideo/player